Dulag, Leyte: Healthcare

-The Municipal Health Office is manned by one Municipal Health Physician (MHP), two Public Health Nurses (PHN), eight Rural Health Midwives (RHM), one Rural Sanitary Inspector (RSI), one Medical Technologist, one Dental Aide, four Medical Aide/Clerks, two Utility Workers and two Volunteer Nurses.
-Each RHM have their own catchment area which is composed of three to four barangays.
+The Municipal Health Office is manned by one Municipal Health Physician (MHP), one Public Health Nurses (PHN), seven Rural Health Midwives (RHM), one Rural Sanitary Inspector (RSI), one Medical Technologist, one Dental Aide, one Dentist, one Pharmacist, one Nutrition Officer, two Medical Aide/Clerks, 3 Utility Workers and eight Ambulance Driver.
+Each RHM have their own catchment area which is composed of three to six barangays.
 One RHM is assigned in the Main Health Center.
 Despite difficulties, the Municipal Health Office delivers health services regularly to their constituents.

 The programs and services implemented by the Rural Health Unit are: National Tuberculosis Control Program (NTP), Health and Sanitation, Maternal and Child Health Care (MCHC), Nutrition, Expanded Program on Immunization (EPI), Control of Diarrheal Disease, Leprosy Control and Family Planning.
-These programs and services are implemented throughout the municipality through the effort of the Rural Health Personnel with the help of the Barangay Health Workers (BHW), Barangay Nutrition Scholars (BNS) and trained hilots practitioners in their respective barangays.
+These programs and services are implemented throughout the municipality through the effort of the Rural Health Personnel with the help of the Barangay Health Workers (BHW) and Barangay Nutrition Scholars (BNS) in their respective barangays.